Updated September 4, 2018

 It belongs to the telescope-eye variety of fancy goldfish, which are known for huge eyes jutting out of their heads.
 This fish is very friendly by nature and easy to maintain, making it one of the most loved aquarium residents the world over.

-Eyes: Black Moors are not born with such huge eyes; they develop this unique characteristic as they mature.
-The eyes of this fish move sideways, and not upwards.
+Eyes: Black Moors are not born with such huge eyes.
+They develop this unique characteristic as they mature.
+The eyes of this fish move sideways and not upwards.